 - Credit Line: Gift of Miodrag Janjusevic

-- Catalogue Description: Wood hand cross with lower tablet, central shaft, upper cross, carved foliate, forms that are checkered, crossed, dentated, and linear, and a fine patina.
+- Catalogue Description: Iron hand cross with lower tablet, central shaft, upper cross with ram horn projections, and a fine patina.
 Condition: Good.